|Name||Protection and Advocacy for Persons with Disabilit|

 J. Interesting Cases

-The following cases are examples of fiscal year 2011 advocacy representation provided by the Client Assistance Program (CAP) at the Office of Protection and Advocacy for Persons with Disabilities.
-Client names were changed to protect confidentiality.
+The following cases are examples of fiscal year 2012 advocacy representation provided by the Client Assistance Program (CAP) at the Office of Protection and Advocacy for Persons with Disabilities.
+Client names have been changed to protect confidentiality.

 K. Online Information/Outreach